behnamasadi/cpp_tutorials/docs/aggregate-copy-default-direct-value-zero_initialization.md

-Certainly!
 Initialization in C++ is a fundamental concept, involving various methods to assign initial values to variables or objects.
 Each type of initialization serves different purposes and has distinct syntax and behavior.
 I'll explain each of the types you mentioned:

 1. **Initialization Lists (Constructor Initialization Lists)**:
    - Used in the definition of constructors.